26 Free Things to Do in Lake Tahoe in Summer & Winter

 Driving around Lake Tahoe is a great way to see the magnificent views of the area.

-With an app as your guide, you can go on a self-guided driving tour and explore the entire lake, including all the best vistas, hikes, and swimming spots.
+With an app as your guide, you can take a self-guided driving tour and explore the entire lake, including all the best vistas, hikes, and swimming spots.

 The tour begins at the southern shore and takes a clockwise loop around the lake.